Strategic Marketing Plan Components and Benefits

 Every successful business must have a business plan.
 This plan spells out among others the ways the company intends to rationalize its resources, engage in production and even handle its clients.
 Most importantly, a sound business plan must also include a strategic marketing plan.

-Strategic marketing planning is considered as a creative process in its own right.
+Strategic marketing planning is considered a creative process in its own right.
 Here, the management and operations teams strive to come up with and implement practical marketing strategies that can guarantee a stable flow of business for the company.

 Considerations in the Planning Process